bpetermann/google-homepage/README.md

-This is Bente's second git project!
+This is Bente's second project!

+Assignment
+Build the Google.com homepage